Stories from the Chestnut Woods

-Stories from the Chestnut Woods (Zgodbe iz kostanjevih gozdov) is a 2019 Slovenian drama film directed by Gregor Božič.
+Stories from the Chestnut Woods (Zgodbe iz kostanjevih gozdov) is a 2019 Slovenian drama, Gregor Božič's feature debut.
 It premiered at the 2019 Toronto International Film Festival (TIFF) in September 2019 and was selected as the Slovenian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

 Shortly after World War II, in a forest between Italy and Yugoslavia, a carpenter and a chestnut seller share stories.

+Critical response and accolades

+Stories from the Chestnut Woods won the Vesna Award for best film at the 22nd Festival of Slovenian Film in Portorož, the Best Film Award at Tallinn Black Nights Film Festival.
+It was the closing film of the 5th Euro-Balkan Film Festival.